MaRos3n/Plant_ID_and_Diagnosis/README.md

 The project merges several datasets into a master dataset, containing images of plants with corresponding labels that describe both the plant species and its health condition.
 The datasets include:

 - **Flower Dataset:**
   - 102 Oxford Flowers
   - Compiled at the University of Oxford
   - 102 species of flowers found in the UK
   - 6,553 images

 - **Leaf Dataset:**
   - Leaf images
   - Compiled at Shri Mata Vaishno Devi University
-- 11 plant species in healthy and diseased states.
+  - 11 plant species in healthy and diseased states
   - 4,503 images

 - **Corn Datasets:**
   - Corn diseases
   - Combination of two other datasets (“PlantVillage” and “PlantDoc”)
   - 4 states of health
   - 4,189 images

 - **Major Crops Datasets:**
   - Major Crop Diseases
   - First published in the “Computers & Electrical Engineering” journal on ScienceDirect
   - 14 plant species
   - 18 different states of health
   - 61,487 images

 The `combined_labels.csv` file contains the filenames of the images and their corresponding labels, which indicate the plant species and its health status.

 ## Model Architecture